Public spaces need to be safe and inclusive for all. Now.

 - Take our learnings to the policy decision makers at the highest level to make the change last.

 WHAT WE’VE ACHIEVED IN THE UK

-50 representatives from the private sector, public services and community activist groups as part of our ‘Movement Makers’ group, launching the project in Parliament
+50 representatives from the private sector, public services and community activists joined our ‘Movement Makers’ steering group

 100 grassroots campaigners for an activist workshop at The Roundhouse, coaching them on how to express and grow their local solutions in partnership with I WEIGH and Change.org

 a new APPG made up of Parliamentary representatives, working on Safe Spaces Now as their focus